ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

    :align: center
    :alt: Unicycle

-* :math:`x_b,y_b` is the body-frame coordinate system of the robot, located in the contact point of the wheel on the ground.
+* :math:`x_b,y_b` is the robot's body-frame coordinate system, located at the contact point of the wheel on the ground.
 * :math:`x_w,y_w` is the world coordinate system.
-* :math:`x,y` are the cartesian coordinates of the robot in world coordinates.
+* :math:`x,y` are the robot's Cartesian coordinates in the world coordinate system.
-* :math:`\Theta` is the heading angle of the robot, i.e. the orientation of the robot's :math:`x_b`-axis w.r.t. the world's :math:`x_w`-axis.
+* :math:`\Theta` is the robot's heading angle, i.e. the orientation of the robot's :math:`x_b`-axis w.r.t. the world's :math:`x_w`-axis.

 In the following, we want to command the robot with a desired body twist